uhppoted/uhppoted-wiegand/README.md

 The RP2040 PIO is an intriguing peripheral and this project was an excuse to explore its capabilities and limitations.
-Wiegand-26 is particularly simple protocol and does not even begin to push the boundaries of the PIO.
-And maybe the code and associated information will be useful for other things...
+Wiegand-26 is particularly simple protocol and does not even begin to push the boundaries of the PIO but maybe the code and associated information will be useful for other things...

 ## Status